European Science Foundation: Thematic coordination and major research initiatives (1990s–2000s)

-ERIH journal lists backlash (2008–2011)
+Expansion and consolidation (2000s–2009)

+Between 2000 and 2009, its membership grew up to 77 member organisations across 30 countries.
+ESF broadened its portfolio and structured its activities into three major domains: foresighting, science synergy, and science management.
+ESF also contributed to European science policy by providing platforms for coordination among national research organisations and supporting the development of the European Research Area (ERA).

+In 2008, ESF at the time served as the implementation agency for EUROCOREs' (European Heads of Research Councils) collaborative research programme, supported by national agencies in over 30 countries.
+During these years, it collaborated with EUROHORCs on joint policy initiatives that informed changes in research governance, including developments surrounding the establishment of the European Research Council (ERC).

 The European Reference Index for the Humanities (ERIH) was launched by the ESF in 2002 through its at the time Standing Committee for the Humanities as a reference index of humanities journals.
-From 2008, ERIH’s initial A/B/C banding drew criticism from editors and learned societies, who warned it could be misused for research assessment; sector media reported coordinated protests and opt-outs.
+From 2008, ERIH's initial A/B/C banding drew criticism from editors and learned societies, who warned it could be misused for research assessment; sector media reported coordinated protests and opt-outs.
 In January 2009 ESF dropped the letter grades and replaced them with descriptive categories.